natbusa/data-engineering/profiles/ai.md

  - Implement and port ML algorithms from papers, blogs and other publications/sources.
  - Document AI/ML solutions in a clear and understandable way
  - Explain and Share AI/ML results with blogs and demos
+ - Develop ML APIs:
+   - Pragmatic approach
+   - Lean and incremental design
+   - Engineering first
+   - Curious and crafty

+#### Basic Qualifications
+ - BS in Computer Science or similar field of study
  - Deep understanding of Algebra, Calculus and Statistics
  - Deep understanding of Machine Learning principles such as:
    - bias/variance tradeoff,